- Aircrew officer

 The shift timing of the aircrew officer falls under a certain category.
 Unlike every other job, an aircrew officer needs to work or fly the aircraft for a minimum 120 hours a month, which is equal to five complete days or five sets of twenty-four hours.
 An aircrew officer needs to work for five days a week and get two days off which is not necessarily a weekend.
 In fact there are more flights which take off on weekends than on weekdays.

-The employment is permanent in nature.
+The employment for a career as an Aircrew Officer is permanent in nature.
 Some companies may form a contract which can be ranging between three to five years in length.
 It varies from company to company.

 Presence in Geographical Area